-, we can compare E*TRADE vs Firstrade to determine which broker is best.
+over six months, we can compare E*TRADE vs Firstrade to determine which broker is best.
 Let's dive in.

-Overall, E*TRADE takes the upper hand with 4.00 stars over Firstrade's 3.50 stars.
+Overall, E*TRADE comes out on top with 4.00 stars over Firstrade's 3.50 stars.